 Bill Belichick won't be coach of New England Patriots next season, reports say

-BOSTON -- The New England Patriots are moving on from head coach Bill Belichick, according to at least two reports Thursday morning.
+BOSTON -- The New England Patriots are moving on from head coach Bill Belichick, according to at least three reports Thursday morning.

-ESPN and the NFL Network are both reporting that Belichick will not be back as the Patriots head coach next season.
+ESPN, the NFL Network and CBS Sports NFL Insider Jonathan Jones are reporting that Belichick will not be back as the Patriots head coach next season.

 "Robert Kraft and Bill Belichick will address the media at noon today in the team auditorium at Gillette Stadium," the Patriots said in a short statement.